digitalservicebund/public_documents/docs_communication_acquisition_4GermanyUG/README.md

 Due to the recognizable public interest around partial publications of the IFG applicant, the available material is published here digitally for general information and transparency.

-A table of contents of the documents can be viewed in the document "00_table of contents".
+A table of contents of the documents can be found in the document "00_table of contents".